Community notes reduce engagement with and diffusion of false information online

 Our study has several limitations worth considering.
-First, our analysis can only estimate the effects of community notes on posts that had notes attached.
-Based on the data available to us, we cannot estimate the coverage of the Community Notes program, i.e., how many misleading posts on X received a note, or what the effectiveness of notes might be on that broader population of posts without notes.
+First, like most observational studies, our analysis relies on certain assumptions to identify causal effects.
+To examine the plausibility of these assumptions, we perform a series of robustness checks, including (i) a placebo test, (ii) limiting the donor pool for constructing synthetic controls to posts with notes that received high scores from the Community Notes algorithm, and (iii) incorporating semantic embeddings of the posts---alongside engagement and diffusion trajectories---when constructing synthetic controls.
+The results of the placebo test were consistent with suitable controls being in place (\textit{SI Appendix, section 5}), and neither limiting the donor pool nor incorporating the posts’ semantic embeddings into the construction of the synthetic controls substantively changed the conclusions of our analysis (\textit{SI Appendix, sections 7 \& 8}).
+Second, our analysis can only estimate the effects of community notes on posts that had notes attached.
+Based on the data available to us, we cannot estimate the coverage of the Community Notes program (i.e., how many misleading posts on X do or do not received a note) or what the effectiveness of notes might be on the broader population of posts without notes.
 Such analysis is inherently challenging as it requires both access to all posts on the platform and a scalable method for identifying misleading posts.
-Second, we cannot test for implied truth effects~\cite{pennycook_implied_2020}, i.e., the potentially increased tendency of posts without community notes to be perceive as accurate or non-misleading, even when they are not.
+Third, we cannot test for implied truth effects~\cite{pennycook_implied_2020}, i.e., the potentially increased tendency for posts without community notes to be perceived as accurate or non-misleading, even when they are~not.